jacquesboitreaud/citation_network_prediction/README.md

 4. How can we break the symmetry in the problem ?
 -> Mathieu : Tha date...
 If two papers have the same year ?

+Research

+1. How can we define the topological features ?
+(Mathieu : I am focusing on this point)
+2. How can we preprocess the abstract to obtain an easy-measurable vector/ a relevant metric to evaluate it ?
+3. Find on literature the most efficient ML algorithm

 Tasks

-1. Preprocess the datas and create the features
+1. Preprocess the datas and create the features (a nice array) 2.
-2.
 3.